 Social Proof has also become a major factor in your search engine optimization strategy.
-The connections you build through social expand your reach, growing your following and traffic.
+The connections you build, the thought leaders within your niche that you interact with, and the engagement you provide through social, expand your reach, growing your following and your traffic.
 This is the kind of traffic that leads to sales because it comes from personal interaction.
-People want to do business with the people they Know, Like and Trust.
+People want to do business with the People they Know, Like and Trust[PKLT].
 This growth impacts Search and your placement in the SERPs.

 Get on Page One Google Search you want to be found first!
 Right?